-I am an engineering graduate fresh out of university and keen to teach almost anybody and everybody that may need.
-With some mentoring and tutoring experience during my school and university years, and being a student myself, I know what it's like to constantly struggle through difficult concepts.
-No one student is the same and therefore I will try to identify weaknesses to improve upon and provide teachings, guidance and online resources that can help the student do better in their courses.
+I am an ANU(Canberra) Engineering Graduate (Major: Electronics and Communications Systems/ Minor: Mechatronics Systems - Dec 2017) and a design engineer (as of June 2018), I am keen to teach almost anybody and everybody that needs the extra guidance!
+Having taught people of all walks of life, as a teacher's assistant at Code Camp for Yrs 2-6 or my on and off mentoring and tutoring that I provided during my school and university years, I know what it's like to constantly struggle through difficult concepts.
+No one student is the same and therefore I will try to identify areas that can be improved upon and provide teachings, guidance and online resources that can help the student do better in their courses.

 I think what would make me a great teacher is that I love being persistent and patient with my students and will try to find a solution to help them get through any issues they have because everyone learns at a different pace.
 I have also been praised for being a good listener and providing constructive feedback like a friend would rather than a very strict teacher which has really shown to help a lot of my former students reach out to me for advice and try a more active form of learning rather than passive.
 Finally I enjoy the aspect of teaching and have always wanted to be a teacher when I was younger because as a teacher you not only give knowledge, but also you gain knowledge and creativity for solving problems due to how different each and every student is.